 The World Showcase Lagoon is 40 acres (.0625 square miles) in total area and has a maximum depth of 25ft.
 The Lagoon is the center of the World Showcase and the walkway wraps around it.

-During Illuminations: Reflections of Earth (Epcot’s nightly fireworks show), it’s common to see crowds of guests lined up pretty much all the way around the Lagoon.
+During Epcot Forever (Epcot’s nightly fireworks show), it’s common to see crowds of guests lined up pretty much all the way around the Lagoon.
 That helps to put into perspective just how many people can be jammed into the World Showcase.

 Much of the water in the World Showcase Lagoon is actually drainage water from Spaceship Earth.
 The spherical structure is designed to drain all water through 1-inch gaps around the exterior and into a gutter system.
 The gutters channel the water from Spaceship Earth and into the Lagoon.
 Because of this system, you can actually stand directly underneath Spaceship Earth in the rain and stay perfectly dry.